 The design may not be the best with distinct hinges placed toward the center; however, the overall construction is solid and inspiring.

-We feel it is the great game laptop for beginners and people on the budget.
+We feel it is a great game laptop for beginners and people on the budget.

 - CPU: Intel Core i5-8300H Quad-core